trashvin/learning-basic-python-and-flask/lesson_01_why_python.md

 - Automation

-* these reasons were taken from [THIS SITE](https://www.upgrad.com/blog/reasons-why-python-popular-with-developers/).
+Note : these reasons were taken from [THIS SITE](https://www.upgrad.com/blog/reasons-why-python-popular-with-developers/).

 <hr/>
 <div style="text-align: right">